 6. Ventilation and Drying

-Advantages of Acetone Vapor Smoothing
+What Are the Advantages of Acetone Vapor Smoothing in 3D Printing?

-1. Time and Cost-Efficiency
+2. Time and Cost-Efficiency

 Compared to other post-processing methods that use sandpaper, heat guns, or filler material, acetone vapor smoothing is quicker and cheaper.
 Those other methods concentrate effects on only one area at a time, so they’re more labor-intensive in general.
 The acetone vapor, by contrast, affects all areas of the model equally.
 Thus, acetone vapor smoothing can actually boost your productivity.